The Best Blogging Platforms and Blog Sites of 2019

 There’s another warning due here.
 If you build your blog on a single platform that you do not own, well, then you’ve built your blog on a single platform you do not own.
 That means you’re beholden to another person’s business and their algorithm for your business.
 What’s good for their business and algorithm may not be what’s good for yours.
 That’s why I say if you’re here to make money, you should own your site.
 You’ll have more control.

 WordPress is the hands-down king of websites with content.
-It’s the default choice here.
+It’s the default choice here for the best blogging platform overall.
 If you’re building a blog on your own site, that means you’re building with WordPress.
 (Quick Sprout is on WordPress.)

 To build your own site, you’ll need to buy a domain name, get web hosting, and set up your WordPress account.
 It’s all pretty simple.
 There’s more information on our post The Best Web Hosting for Small Business and on The Best Web Hosting for WordPress, which is about selecting a managed host that’s designed for WordPress.
 It’s more expensive but also super premium.
 If you have the coin, go for it.
 If you’re budget minded, you can skip it.